mpous/ei-balena-demo-master25/README.md

 Copy the API key (just the part that begins with `ei_`) to the line that starts `ENV API_KEY=` and also to the second string in the `CMD` command in the last line of the Dockerfile.

+Deploy the updated code to your balena device(s) [by issuing](https://docs.balena.io/learn/deploy/deployment/) `balena push` in the balena CLI.

+After the balena builder builds and packages the code, the containers will be pushed to your device(s) and the inferencing engine in the Edge Impulse container should begin to run.
+You can start inferencing using the output of your connected camera by logging into the "cam" service with the balenaCloud terminal.
+Enter `python3 capture.py` to start inferencing an image from the webcam every 4 seconds, with the results printed to your terminal.

+## How it works

+Your model (impulse) is automatically downloaded and run by the Edge Impulse container.
+It exposes an API which the "cam" service uses to get repeated inferences from the images captured by the webcam.
+Note the "cam" service has no Edge Impulse-specific code.
+It uses OpenCV and the Requests module to obtain inferences from the "ei" container.

+The Edge Impulse model UI is available on port 80 of your device.

+The experimental "starter" interface UI is available on port 8080 of your device.
+Note the "File Manager" tab - it will save the first image from each inference as `image.png` which you can download and review from this location.